demingfactor/storytellingsa/src/cms/pages/getting-started.md

 ---
 ### **What sort of stories can one tell?**

+All sorts!

-All sorts - A to Z and more...
+Here's an A to Z of possibilities and there are more...

 * animal tales, big stories, cultural ones, epics, episodes from epics,
 * fables, fairy-tales, folk-tales, funny stories
 * ghost stories, heritage, historical, inspirational, jokes, legends, literary, myths,
 * narratives, poems, parables, personal stories, sacred stories, slice of life,
-* tall stories, trickster stories, urban myths, wisdom tales, wondrous, yarns,
+* tall stories, trickster stories, urban myths, wisdom tales, wonderous, yarns,
 * zoom stories (for a z entry)

 ### Themes and motifs - an infinite range